shashank-myweb/Melanoma-Detection/README.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [ShashankMishra] - feel free to contact me!